AlexandreFenyo/net-monitor/README.md

 ## developing on the client side

 To develop on the client side, using Eclipse may not be the best way to take into account JavaScript and html code updates immediately.
-Therefore, using tools specifically designed for JavaScript developers
+Therefore, using tools specifically designed for JavaScript developers is a bett

 # Support